Bira/octopus-carnival/_drafts/dfrpg-adventurers-introduction.md

 that keeps to the list of genre assumptions from the introduction can be slotted into DFRPG almost without effort, and there are a ton of those (included, but not limited to, every D&D setting ever released plus Pathfinder's Golarion).

+I think the game kinda expects you to replace its setting when you run a longer and more elaborate campaign, but if you're only planning a one-shot dungeon romp, the default one is enough.

 Next: Chapter 1, with the **Basics** of character creation.